-Maria Peters School Grant
+Maria Peters Scholarship

-On 17 November 2019 Java Village, encouraged and supported by the Peters family, founded the Maria Peters School Grant, in commemoration of Maria Peters, who unexpectedly passed away in 2016, following complications from a pulmonary embolism.
+On 17 November 2019 Java Village, encouraged and supported by the Peters family, founded the Maria Peters Scholarship, in commemoration of Maria Peters, who unexpectedly passed away in 2016, following complications from a pulmonary embolism.
 Many knew Maria as a committed internist with a generous heart for people in need, and also as a dear and dedicated Friend of Java Village.
 In honour of her, her family took the initiative, together with Java Village, to found this special grant for excellent students.